bondzai/infra/readme.md

 1. Bash shell
 2. Standard Unix utilities (e.g., `sed`, `awk`)
 3. Superuser (root) privileges for certain operations
-4. run setup.sh before run main.sh

 ### Getting Started

-1. Clone this repository to your Linux system: git clone https://github.com/introbond/linux-infra-tools.git cd linux-infra-tools
+1. Clone this repository: "git clone https://github.com/introbond/linux-infra-tools.git"

-2. Make the main script executable: chmod +x main.sh
+2. Make the main.sh and setup.sh executable: "chmod +x main.sh setup.sh"

-3. Execute the main script: ./main.sh
+3. Execute the main script: "./main.sh"
 4. You will be presented with a menu-driven interface that allows you to perform various system administration tasks.

 You can customize these configuration files to add, modify, or remove options as needed.